 The market even has a bonus upstairs.
 Not only do they sell the freshest seafood, but they’ll also cook whatever you buy!
 Just pick and pay for your preferred option from one of the hundreds of female vendors.
-Notice how most of the merchants are woman, who are known as “Jalgchi Ajumma”, translated harshly as Jagalchi middle-aged women.
+Notice how most of the merchants are women, who are known as “Jalgchi Ajumma”, translated harshly as Jagalchi middle-aged women.
 These lovely ladies then lead you upstairs before handing your pick to the chefs to prepare it in classic Korean fashion with all the trimmings.

 To Next Stop:

-Your next stop is within a comfortable walking distance and allows you to pass-by plenty along the way.
+Your next stop is within a comfortable walking distance and allows you to pass by plenty along the way.

 Once home to two humble cinemas, the area went through major renovation for the upcoming Busan International Film Festival.
 Today, its the heart of the Korean film industry and has gone a long way to put Busan on the map as an International cultural city.

 The squares development has spread across the surrounding area, bringing a congregation of high-end stores and flash advertisements.
-The streets also host orderly lines of snack stalls of all variety, conveniently segregated by what they sell.
+The streets also host orderly lines of snack stalls of all varieties, conveniently segregated by what they sell.
 The streets are also home to a mini “walk-of-fame“.
 Though most of the names belong to Korean stars, there are a few famous Westerners, such as Willem Dafoe and Oliver Stone.

 To Next Stop:

 Your next stop is also close by and within walking distance.